Peace River Bridge Project

 Enter Flatiron, which is constructing a new bridge structure for westbound traffic to function alongside the existing one, which will now handle eastbound travel.
 In all the project team is twinning about a mile of roadway to increase vehicle capacity.

-98 street upgrades are also part of the project, with two roadway interchanges being improved as well.
+The project includes 98 street upgrades, with two roadway interchanges being improved as well.
 Pedestrians will also have use of a walkway under the new bridge as well.

 The project team also set a record by being the first ever to launch a 125 linear meter bridge span.
 The third and fourth spans of the project (from pier two to pier three, and from pier three to pier four) are 125 linear meters long.